MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-active-directory.md

 1. Sign in to [Azure portal](https://portal.azure.com) and open the Active Directory tenant.

-2. To register the application, follow the guidelines at [Register your application with your Azure Active Directory tenant](/azure/active-directory/active-directory-app-registration).
+2. To register the application, follow the guidelines at [Registering Business Central On-Premises in Azure AD for Integrating with Other Services](/dynamics365/business-central/dev-itpro/administration/register-app-azure).

     When you add an application to an Azure AD tenant, you specify the following information.
 The configuration is slightly different in for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] single-tenant and multitenant deployment.